justanhduc/densenet/README.md

 [NeuralNet](https://github.com/justanhduc/neuralnet)

 ## Result
 The model is trained using the scheme described in the paper.
+The training run for 300 epochs.
 The Multinoulli cross-entropy loss function is optimized using SGD with Nesterov Momentum.
 Learning rate is 1e-1 and decreased by 10 after 50% and 75% of the training.
 Using that scheme, the following training curve can be obtained

 ![training curve](https://github.com/justanhduc/densenet/blob/master/training_curve.png)